Chinese alligator: Description

 One of the smallest species of crocodilians, the Chinese alligator attains a length of 5–7 ft and weight of 80–100 lb as an adult.
 Females are roughly three-quarters the length of males.
 It is less than half the size of the American alligator, which typically grows to a length of 11.2 ft for males and 8.2 ft for females.
 Reports are known of alligators in China reaching 3 m in past centuries, but these are no longer thought to be accurate.
+The largest reported female measured 2.07 m and weighed 50 kg, while the largest reported male measured 2.46 m and weighed 84 kg.

 The Chinese alligator is almost completely black or dark gray in color as an adult.
 It has a short and broad snout, which points slightly upwards and narrows at the end.
 Its head is robust, more so than that of the American alligator, with a bony septum dividing its nostrils.
 It has 72–76 teeth, of which 13–14 are maxillary, five premaxillary, and 18–19 mandibular.
-Unlike the American alligator, the Chinese alligator is fully armored, including its belly.
+Four specimens measuring 1.4 to 1.55 m in length and weighing 12–15 kg had a bite force of 894–1357 N. Unlike the American alligator, the Chinese alligator is fully armored, including its belly.
 It contains up to 17 rows of scales across its body, which are soft on its belly and side and rougher on its back.
 Its upper eyelids have bony plates on them, a feature usually not present in the American alligator.
 Its tail is wider than that of the American alligator.
 It does not have webbed feet, in contrast to the American alligator, which has extensive webbing on its toes.